skokielibrary/spl-content/_content/bruce/resources--research-topic.markdown

 [Kids]

 ##CAMIO
-Art lovers can view and download thousands of high-resolution images from leading museums around the world.
+View and download thousands of high-resolution images of art works from leading museums around the world.

 ##Career Center from Tutor.com
 Get tips on job searching and interview prep.
 From 3 to 10 pm daily, upload resumes and cover letters and a career expert will give you feedback within 24 hours.
 [Job search]

 ##The Careers College
-Learn how to navigate the job search process with interactive tutorials, career resources, resume templates, self-evaluation forms, and more.
+Learn how to navigate your job search with interactive tutorials, career resources, resume templates, and self-evaluation forms.
 [Job search]

 ##Chicago Tribune (1849&#8210;present) from ProQuest
-Search the newspaper's complete text; content from 1849 to 1987 includes images of articles, photographs, death notices, and ads.
-From 1987 to present, only text versions of articls and obituaries are available.
+Search the newspaper's complete text.
+Content from 1849 to 1987 includes images of articles, photographs, death notices, and ads.
+From 1987 to present, only text versions of articles and obituaries are available.
 [Articles]

 ##Chicago Tribune Digital Microfilm from ProQuest
 Browse full-image content from 2008 onward.
 After logging in, choose "Title Select" to connect to the _Tribune_.
-There's a lag of a few months before current editions appear in this resource (full-image views of this week's paper are available in NewspaperDirect PressDisplay).
+There's a lag of a few months before current editions appear here (full-image views of this week's paper are available in Library PressDisplay).
 [Articles]
+[Link to Library PressDisplay?]

 ##Consumer Health Complete
-Get health and wellness information from hundreds of health journals and refrence books covering mainstream and integrated medicine.
-You can browse and search by topic or condition.
+Get health and wellness information from hundreds of health journals and reference books covering mainstream and integrated medicine.
 [Health & medicine]

 ##ConsumerReports.org